 Mary is involved in all stages of the design process, bringing a strong knowledge of state and federal building codes, specifically applying to commercial spaces and universal barrier-free design in existing and new spaces.
 Her specialties also include selection of sustainable materials, fixtures, and equipment, as well as the overseeing and coordination of project documentation from Schematic Design to Construction Administration.
 Mary is committed to creating healthy environments that enhance the quality of life for the end user.

-Nicola Marchi, Designer, graduated with a Bachelor of Architecture at the Illinois Institute of Technology.
+Nicola Marchi, licensed Architect since 2018, graduated with a Bachelor of Architecture at the Illinois Institute of Technology.
 After graduating he continued his education in sustainable design and natural construction methods.
 Specializing in 3D rendering and visualization, since joining Dorman Associates, he has gained experience in the design and documentation of both residential and childcare projects.

 Aki Laflin, junior designer, graduated from UC Berkeley with a Bachelor of Arts degree in architecture.
 After graduating he pursued 2D animation as well as graphic design.
 A recent addition to the team, Aki has previous experience as a draftsman for a Bay Area photography / marketing company as well as a San Francisco catering company where he worked as an event manager.